The Difference between Natural Fiber and Man Made Fiber

 Molecular

-Here, number of molecular weight has no limited.
+Here, a number of molecular weight has no limited.

 Here, number of molecular weight has limited.